gavinsykes/svgchrt/README.md

          An array of objects to be displayed on the legend.
 Each object must contain a `displayName` property which contains the text that will be displayed, this can either be a string or a function that returns a string.
 You may also want to include a `class` property to style the icons differently (different fill colours for example) with CSS.

+         You can also include an `icon` property as an object, if you want to overwrite your default icon options set above.

          As you may be pulling in your legend items from a dataset containing many more properties, the library will simply ignore any additional properties.

          If this array is empty then the legend will not display.